 You get to your first meeting and realize that you do not look like anyone else “at the table”.
 Either by your own observations or outside feedback, you have identified that you are sticking out like a sore thumb.
 Naturally, as the reader, your mind starts to wonder if I am suggesting the difference is racially, physically, sexually, economically driven or simple insecurity.

-Cultural fit taps into every aspect of the aforementioned.
+Cultural fit taps into every aspect of the aforementioned, and companies are going to great lengths to make sure candidates fit the culture, often by using personality tests.
 Although your talent and skills were sufficient enough to land your opportunity, blending into the environment will ultimately keep you there.
 It is also your responsibility.
 So I can’t be myself?
 I have to conform?
 I have to change into what my employer wants me to be?

 Absolutely not and absolutely!
+Very often teams take personality tests to give everyone else on the team an idea of how each individual likes to work.
 You have to know the industry in which you work in order to thrive in it.
 Rule one for affecting any type of change: you have to understand the environment, and then be welcomed in it to gain credibility.
 Without credibility, you will not be effective.
 There is a reason why service industries require uniforms.

 Their primary brand is intellectual, it is digital presentation, its image is data output but that material is driven by people.
 It is proven that thoughts naturally flow better in relaxed environments.
 Office settings vary by the nature of their product.
 The Sales industry promotes business casual at minimum for both comfort and presentation.